infrahq/infra/docs/okta.md

 ![okta_api_token](https://user-images.githubusercontent.com/5853428/124652864-787b5d00-de51-11eb-81d8-e503babfdbca.png)

 ### Add Okta secrets to the Infra registry deployment
 The Okta client secret and API token are sensitive information which cannot be stored in the Infra configuration file.
-In order for Infra to access these secret values they must be stored in Kubernetes Secret objects.
+In order for Infra to access these secret values they must be stored in Kubernetes Secret objects **in the same namespace that the Infra registry is deployed in**.

 Create [Kubernetes Secret objects](https://kubernetes.io/docs/tasks/configmap-secret/) to store the Okta client secret and API token (noted in steps 4 and 5 of `Create an Okta App` respectively).
 You can name these Secrets as you desire, these names will be specified in the Infra configuration.